manitejaaleti/webdevelopment/README.md

-# webdevelopment
+# webdevelopment/Temperature converter
 This project is based on web devlopment
-I have created temperature converter and
+I have created temperature converter using
-Netflix clone using HTML,CSS & JSCRIPT
+ HTML,CSS & JSCRIPT